-You are required to also make sure that if you have any ‘in progress’ prerequisite coursework from the Spring 2014 semester, your official transcript must list those courses you are enrolled in or your file will not be considered complete and therefore will not be reviewed.
+If you have any prerequisite coursework in progress during the Spring 2014 semester, you must include a Spring 2014 transcripts that demonstrate in progress coursework or your file will not be considered complete and will not be reviewed.

 G. Official GRE score report

 Our GRE school code is: 4284

 We will not consider any application packets that are not complete at the time of submission.
 Supplemental documents, added in additional to the documents described above, will not be considered.